Corruption of the Gospel of Christ Comes by Money, Possessions, and Social Favor

 “Now the Pharisees, who were lovers of money, also heard all these things, and they derided Him.”
 Luke 16:14

 The Pharisees chose earthly prosperity over God and were very belligerent towards Jesus Christ upon hearing His parable.
-They were offended about Him teaching His disciples that it was OK to pay 50 or 80 per-cent of what was owed to those who govern over them.
-Even if Jesus was teaching to live in the presence of the Holy Spirit and to put in a 100% effort to retrieve all that was owed.
+They were offended about Him teaching His disciples that it was OK to pay 50 or 80 per-cent of what was owed to the Pharisees who governed over the Jewish people.
+Jesus was teaching to live in the presence of the Holy Spirit and to put in a 100% effort to retrieve all that was owed.
 The Pharisees were strict on the Jewish people bringing their offerings and tithes to them, in the proper amount and no less.
 Our Lord Jesus said this, “Now Jesus sat opposite the treasury and saw how the people put money into the treasury.
 And many who were rich put in much.
 Then one poor widow came and threw in two mites, which make a quadrans.
 So He called His disciples to Himself and said to them, “Assuredly, I say to you that this poor widow has put in more than all those who have given to the treasury; for they all put in out of their abundance, but she out of her poverty put in all that she had, her whole livelihood.”
 Mark 12:41-44

 “And He said to them, “You are those who justify yourselves before men, but God knows your hearts.
 For what is highly esteemed among men is an abomination in the sight of God.”
-Luke 16:15 Our Lord Jesus says, “How can you believe, who receive honor from one another, and do not seek the honor that comes from the only God?”
-John 5:44
+Luke 16:15

 “The law and the prophets were until John.
 Since that time the kingdom of God has been preached, and everyone is pressing into it.
 And it is easier for heaven and earth to pass away than for one tittle of the law to fail.”
 Luke 16:16-17